siavava/portfolio/content/projects/visual/89-fluid-mechanics.md

 [Navier–Stokes equations][navier-stokes]
 and rendered as drifting smoke.

-**The governing equations.** Smoke behaves as an incompressible fluid, so its velocity field $\mathbf{u}$ obeys momentum balance under pressure, viscosity, and external forces, together with a divergence-free
+Smoke behaves as an incompressible fluid, so its velocity field
-constraint:
+$\mathbf{u}$ obeys momentum balance under pressure, viscosity, and external forces, together with a divergence-free constraint:

 $$
 \frac{\partial \mathbf{u}}{\partial t}